michaelcourcy/enterprise-blueprints/dh2i/readme.md

 # Conclusion

-Building an enterprise blueprint is always a tradeoff where yous final choices will be directed by your specific conditions.
+Building a blueprint is always a tradeoff where your final choices will be directed by your specific conditions.

-With this enterprise blueprint we get the following :
+With this blueprint we get the following :
 - High availability for MSSQL database with fail over
 - Backup on secondary to avoid performance impact on application during backup
-- Full restore automation with Kasten
+- Full restore automation with Kasten using
-- Manual PIT restore after a full restore
+- Support for PIT restore

-But we don't get backup based on storage snapshot because support for T-SQL snapshot with Availibilty Group still need to be clarified.
-However you can restore the `backup` PVC from a snapshot which is avoiding downloading it from a backup location (S3, Azure blob container ...) and that will speed up your restore process.